fereicod/chat_bot/README.md

   - `make`: Shows a list of all available commands.

 - Dependencies
-  - `make install` : Installs dependencies
+  - `make install` : Install all requirements to run the service.

 - Testing
   - `make test` : Runs the automated test suite.